 Why is This a Problem?

-Years ago, a big part of the reason for wedding photographers including an exclusivity clause in their contracts was revenue.
+Years ago, a big part of the reason for wedding photographers including an exclusivity clause in their contracts was money.
 The business model at that time consisted of a creative fee for shooting the event, and then print sales afterward, which made up a substantial portion of their revenue.
 Having another photographer present could mean these print sales would not be as high as expected, making it unprofitable for them to have shot the event.

 "I'll Stay Out of the Photographer's Way"

 In short, it's a bad idea for numerous reasons, which can be concisely summarized with one simple statement: the potential for your professional wedding photos to be adversely affected, with very little to gain in return.

 If a photographer has already been paid, and the adverse effects of another vendor taking pictures will have no substantial effect on revenue, why do photographers even care about it?
 The reason is, most professional wedding photographers are not in this craft solely for the money.
 Yes, we do make our living this way, but we also get personal enjoyment and artistic satisfaction creating beautiful wedding photographs for our clients.

 During the course of a dynamic, unpredictable event, there are many things totally outside our control that can adversely affect the images we are able to capture.
 But obstruction and disruption from other vendors attempting to photograph the wedding is something that can easily be prevented.

 Then there's the effect that this practice can have on interactions with guests, primarily during the reception.
 In some cases this other vendor taking pictures may behave in a manner that is inappropriate or unprofessional, and doesn't fit the level of friendly service and unobtrusiveness that I strive so hard to provide, and because guests will likely assume that we are working together, this reflects very poorly on my professional image.